dakota0064/Hand-drawn_Clock_Analysis/README.md

 - After creating and activating a new environment you will need to install pip within that environment:
   - ```conda install pip```

-Note that installing and setting up a python environment is often the toughest part for new users.
+Note that installing and setting up a python environment is often the toughest part for new (and often experienced) users.
 The listed tutorials might not be the best fit depending on your system and level of experience, so googling alternatives is recommended if this proves to be an issue.

 ## Step 2
 Download this repository and unzip to wherever you want this tool and its marked-up images and results to live.
 Make sure to maintain the existing directory structure so that the data/results are saved to the right locations and the utils scripts import properly.